 HINT: If you have a larger camera, the Peak Design Pro Pad makes carrying it on your belt MUCH more comfortable.

 When I’m not using my Peak Design camera clip mentioned above, I snap on this Peak Design Leash Camera Strap and sling it around my shoulders it like you’d wear a rifle.

-The Peak Design system allows me to quickly remove the strap if it’s getting in the way, or snap it back on.
+The Peak Design quick release system allows me to easily remove the strap if it’s getting in the way, or snap it right back on.
 Adjusting the strap length is also super fast.
-It’s pretty minimal and doesn’t take up much room in a bag.
+It’s pretty minimal and doesn’t take up much room in a camera bag.

 For video, the internal microphones on cameras just aren’t very good.
 In fact, they’re pretty terrible.
 Because audio is SO important for creating a good video, I pack two different external microphones.

 One is the Sennheiser MKE 400 Shotgun, which goes on the top of my camera.
 Great quality, and very small.